msr-quarc/Liquid/GettingStarted.md

 ## Accepting the License

-You have to accept the license terms the first time you run LIQUi|> on a new PC.
+You have to accept the license terms the first time you run LIQUi|> on a new environment.

 To do so, open a command window and enter the following commands:
 ```
 c:
-cd \Liquid
+cd \Liquid\bin
 Liquid.exe
 ```
 You should see: